 What a lovely cosy Autumn feel this dish has to it!
 A rich tomato sauce warmed with just a hint of chilli, satisfying sausages and melt in the mouth butter beans - plenty of vegetables in the sauce but paired with some vibrant green vegetables this dish is a winner with adults and kids alike.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring jugs and spoons; chop using the bridge/claw technique safely; use the hob (with adult supervision); season to taste.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use a timer; use measuring jugs and spoons; cut using the bridge/claw technique safely; use a tin opener safely; use the hob/oven (with adult supervision); season to taste.

-Scissors, chopping board, knife, large pan, wooden spoon, measuring spoons, measuring jug, lidded casserole dish.
+Scissors, chopping board, knife, large pan, wooden spoon, measuring spoons, measuring jug, tin opener, lidded casserole dish.

 Milk | Wheat | Sulphites

 - 8 pork sausages

 - 400 g can Butter Beans, drained and rinsed

 - Preheat the oven to 200°C/180°C fan/Gas 6.

 - Twist each sausage in the middle and cut in two with scissors.
 Heat the oil in large pan and add the sausages cooking for 5 minutes over a medium heat until browned.

 - Add the onion and pepper to the pan and cook for 5 minutes until softened.